juliesymons/juliesymons/GettingStarted.md

 ### Built-in Operators

 The most basic *operators* are the algebraic *operators*.
 For example, the `+` *operator* can be used to combine two *tensor fields* with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.
 The `*` *operator* can be used to multiply every element in a matrix by a constant 2.
-The tutorial at `libcog/operators/Algebraic.scala` shows the use of a few of the algebraic *operators*.
+The tutorial at [Algebraic.scala](https://github.com//hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/operators/Algebraic.scala) in `libcog/operators` shows the use of a few of the algebraic *operators*.

 The algebraic *operators* are: `+ - * / %`